 Just for the record: no artifact per se possesses any [supernatural] power!
 Objects are inanimate!

 We could divide this discussion into two categories, namely material suffering and then emotional suffering; but both really come down to the same problem –the over-consciousness with self, the over-estimation of self and the under-estimation of a perfect God.
 Emotion is part of your self-centered soul, not Spirit that is God-trusting and God-dependant and unsuspicious of Him.
 Self has a huge misconception of Who God as a Perfect Father and Provider is and Who He is not and is nothing less than judging a perfect God by humans who do not know His Word or His power [righteousness].
-The papers by this author entitled “Counseling and Deliverance Ministries” and “The Will” expand on this.
+The meditations by this author entitled “Counseling and Deliverance Ministries” and “The Will of man, the will of God” expand on this.

 Is the great wealth of God’s children only applicable to the OT?